Ingrid Newkirk: Founding of PETA

 In 1980, Newkirk met Alex Pacheco in a D.C. shelter where he was working as a volunteer.
 It was Pacheco who introduced Newkirk to the concept of animal rights.
 Pacheco presented her with a copy of Peter Singer's Animal Liberation (1975).
-She has said that Singer had put into words what she had felt intuitively for a long time, and she called Pacheco "Alex the Abdul", a name given to messengers in Muslim stories.
+She has said that Singer had put into words what she had felt intuitively for a long time, and she called Pacheco "Alex the Abdul", a name given to messengers in Islamic stories.

 The concept of animal rights was at that time almost unheard of in the U.S. The modern animal rights movement had started in England eight years earlier, in 1972, when a group of Oxford University scholars, particularly philosophers, had formed the "Oxford group" to promote the idea that discrimination against individuals on the basis of their species is as irrational as discrimination on the basis of race or sex.
 In March 1980, Newkirk and Pacheco decided to form a group to educate the American public about these ideas, at first consisting of what Newkirk called "five people in a basement".
 The couple also fell in love and began living together, although they were very different.
 Newkirk was older, practical, and very organized, whereas Pacheco spent his time in white painter's overalls eating vegetarian hot dogs straight from the can.